yarnpkg/berry/GOVERNANCE.md

 Anyone may report a violation.
 Violations can be reported in the following ways:

 - In private, via email to one or more stewards
-- In private, via direct message to a project steward on Discor
+- In private, via direct message to a project steward on Discord
 - In public, via a GitHub comment (mentioning one of the stewards)
 - In public, via the project Discord server